Minor in Strategic Studies

 The program affords students a unique opportunity to gain a broad perspective on security issues, allowing focus on areas where they may have additional educational requirements not offered in their chosen major field of study.
 Students may work for the defense department, national intelligence agencies, or other federal agencies, or any number of jobs related to security in the private and non-profit sectors.

 Fifteen (15) credits are required for the minor in strategic studies, selected from the list below.
-Of these, six hours must be from political science, and three hours must be from military science.
+Of these, six hours must be from political science.
 Students in the minor must maintain a B average (3.0 GPA) for courses in the minor.

 |Select from the courses below|